PHILOSOPHY OF TCICC-NAS

 The TCICC-NASF has the understanding, that the nature of the education delivery given to our students today, will one day make the difference between good and bad, and life and death for many still alive today as well as many to come in the not too distant future.

-Programmes Offered in the Faculty of Humanities and Liberal Studies include:
+Programmes Offered in the Faculty of Natural and Applied Sciences:

 - Associate Degree in Science (Biology, Chemistry, Physics, Mathematics)